elfreyshira/brng/README.md

     for example {mickeyd: 3, jackinthebox: 3, burgerking: 2, whataburger: 10}
   config.random {Function} -- function that returns random number 0 - 1.
 Defaults to Math.random
-  config.keepHistory {Boolean} -- if true, keep the roll history config.repeatTolerance {Number} -- between 0 and 1.
-The lower the tolerance, the more
+  config.keepHistory {Boolean} -- if true, keep the roll history config.bias {Number} -- between 0.5 and 2.
+The higher the bias, the more it
-    likely Brng will re-roll if it's a repeat.
+    favors values less chosen.
+Defaults to 1. config.repeatTolerance {Number} -- between 0 and 1.
+The lower the tolerance, the more likely Brng will re-roll if it's a repeat.
 Defaults to 1.